isomerpages/pa-chingay/index.md

   - infopic:
       title: Chingay As You PHOTO It
       subtitle: Chingay50 Commemorative Progs
-      description: Have a fond memory of Chingay since 1973?
-Walk down memory lane as we feature your photo memories!
+      description: Walk down memory lane as we feature your photo memories of Chingay since 1973!
       button: Find Out More
       url: /whats-on/Chingay50-Programme/hall-of-frames-public
       image: /images/Highlights/chingay-as-you-photo-it--highlightimage.jpg